This program is intended for physicians and other healthcare professionals who care for patients with multiple myeloma.

 Professor of Medicine

-Jesús F. San-Miguel, MD, PhD: consultant/advisor/speaker: AbbVie, Amgen, Bristol-Myers Squibb, Celgene, GlaxoSmithKline, Haemalogix, Janssen, Karyopharm, Merck Sharpe and Dohme, Novartis, Takeda, Regeneron, Roche, Sanofi, SecuraBio.
+Jesus F. San Miguel, PhD, MD: consultant/advisor (paid to institution): AbbVie, Amgen, Bristol Myers Squibb, Celgene, GlaxoSmithKline, Haemalogix, Janssen, Karyopharm, Merck Sharp & Dohme, Novartis, Pfizer, Regeneron, Roche, Sanofi, SecuraBio, Takeda.

-The planners and content peer reviewers from Clinical Care Options, LLC and the International Myeloma Foundation (IMF) do not have any relevant financial relationships to disclose.
+The planners and content peer reviewers from Clinical Care Options, LLC do not have any relevant financial relationships to disclose.

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The planners of this activity do not recommend the use of any agent outside of the labeled indications.